Children in poverty (100 percent poverty) in the United States

 Permission to copy, reprint, or otherwise distribute KIDS COUNT data is granted as long as appropriate acknowledgement is given.
 When citing data from the website, please use: The Annie E. Casey Foundation, KIDS COUNT Data Center, datacenter.kidscount.org

-Population Reference Bureau, analysis of data from the U.S. Census Bureau, Census 2000 Supplementary Survey, 2001 Supplementary Survey, 2002 through 2014 American Community Survey.
+Data Source: Population Reference Bureau, analysis of data from the U.S. Census Bureau, Census 2000 Supplementary Survey, 2001 Supplementary Survey, 2002 through 2019 American Community Survey.

-These data were derived from American Fact Finder table B17001 (factfinder2.census.gov/).
+These data were derived from ACS table B17001.

 Data are provided for the 50 most populous cities according to the most recent Census counts.
-Cities for which data is collected may change over time.
+Cities for which data are collected may change over time.